ADD THE FOLLOWING EMAIL ADDRESSES TO YOUR EMAIL ADDRESS BOOK

 Distance courses affect students using Chapter 33 (Post 9/11 benefits).
 A Chapter 33 student must take at least one campus course during the term to receive the full BAH value at SAC's zip code.
 SAC hybrid courses are considered distance courses since more than 50% of the work done is off campus.
 If a Chapter 33 student takes all distance courses in one term, then the BAH rate would be based on 1/2 of the National Average and then based on the percentage eligibility.

 In a regular semester term, Full time is considered 12+ units, 3/4 time is 9-11.9 units, 1/2 time is 6-8.9 units, 5 units and below are less than 1/2 time.
 For Chapter 33 students, 6 units or less is considered half time or less which is ineligible for BAH.
 Payments are based on the enrollment status during a period of enrollment.

-Classes not beginning and ending within the regular semester calendar such as an 8-week course are certified only for the period of time that each course is active.
+NON-STANDARD CLASSES: Classes that begin and end within the regular semester calendar such as an 8-week course are certified only for the period of time that each course is active, or the summer or winter courses.
 The beginning and ending dates used for these types of classes will be determined as outlined in the class schedule.
 For short term courses including summer, you can calculate your own equivalent enrollment status by using this formula: